Brisbane suburbs with Aboriginal names

 Brisbane suburb names with Aboriginal names show that some Australian Aboriginal languages are still preserved today, in the form of placenames.
 Similarly, F. J. Watson explains the meanings of Queensland suburb names.

-The map demonstrates some of the names in the Brisbane area.
+The map demonstrates a non-exhaustive list of some of the names in the Brisbane area.
 Information on some suburbs has been shortened to fit onto the map.
+Not included examples are Murarrie, Moorooka, Tarragindi, Darra, Corinda and Jindalee.